 Optimal Machine Parameters Save Time and Reduce Component Stress

 In addition to data preparation software, machine communication software also influences the quality and success of metal additively manufactured parts.
-With the Materi¬alise Build Processor you can divide parts into a hull and a core, with each being built with a different scanning strategy.
 Build Processors can also assign different scanning strategies to different types of support structures.
 For instance, support structures can be scanned every two layers, speeding up the scanning process and reducing stress.

 With Materialise’s Build Processor, Control Platform and Inspector software, you can fully control the metal Additive Manufacturing process.
 They can inspect the build process strategy, monitor and log data in real time and save valuable time and material with a root cause analysis of failed builds.
 The goal is predicting and detecting errors with less effort and increasing overall confidence in the quality of the finished metal parts.